Best men’s white trainers 2023: The most stylish, versatile and classic options

 What is the best material for white trainers?

-White trainers generally come in four materials: leather, suede, canvas and synthetics.
+White trainers generally come in four materials: leather, suede, canvas or synthetics.
 All are good options depending on the weather where you live and how bothered you are about them getting dirty.

 How much should I spend?